krobelus/rate-experiments/README.md

 undo any assignments when deleting clauses.

-There are two obvious possible changes to `MiniSat` to produce proofs that do not require this workaround of ignoring unit deletions when checking.
+There are two obvious possible changes to `MiniSat` to produce proofs that do not require this workaround of ignoring reason deletions when checking.

 1. Do not remove locked clauses during simplification.